AdobeDocs/commerce-operations.en/help/configuration/deployment/technical-details.md

 # Technical details

-This topic discusses technical implementation details about pipeline deployment in Magento 2.2 and later.
+This topic discusses technical implementation details about pipeline deployment in Commerce 2.2 and later.
 Improvements can be divided into the following areas:

 - [Configuration management](#configuration-management)
 - [Changes in the Admin](#changes-in-the-admin)